marco-morales/QMSS-GR5069_Spring2019/README.md

   of a data scientist is to obtain expert knowledge from and communicate with non-technical audiences.
-The greatest insight/project/product is moot if no one outside the Data Science team understands its value.
+The greatest insight/project/product is moot if no one outside the Data Science team understands it or its value.

-  All of these are highly valued skills in the data science job market, but not always considered explicily as part of an integral Data Science curriculum.
+  All of these are highly valued skills in the data science job market, but not always considered explicitly as part of an integral Data Science curriculum.

 ## Prerequisites: